giacomofiu/D2LOD-AttackRatingBoost/README.md

 Backup your save files for safety.

-Start the game by clicking on the custom link created, enjoy!
+Start the game by clicking on the custom link you just did, enjoy!

 This mod is compatible with your save files and is offline only.

-It was created thanks to the guides of user HighTechLowIQ: https://github.com/HighTechLowIQ
+It was created thanks to user HighTechLowIQ's guides: https://github.com/HighTechLowIQ